 The Bold City Burger Pie is available at the Sweet Tebow's stand on the third-base side of the ballpark.

 Of course, what is a Jumbo Shrimp game without some shrimp menu items?

 This baseball season, Hopkins said they introduced a new, non-traditional shrimp dish: shrimp and pulled pork nachos.
 It's served in a plastic Jumbo Shrimp hat and consists of nachos, pulled BBQ pork, Mayport shrimp, jalepeños and nacho cheese.

 But their most popular shrimp dish, according to Hopkins: The Boom Boom Shrimp, which is served in a waffle bowl.
 It was introduced the first season the team was renamed the Jumbo Shrimp.

 "The sauce is a little sweet, but not too spicy," Hopkins said.
 "It's one of my favorites because it's a fan favorite.
 By me pleasing the fans, it's a personal inspiration."

 It's available at the Southern Fried Free Bird stand for $11, which is on the third-base side of the Baseball Grounds.

 Most of their seafood items are available there!

 "One thing I like about our ballpark is the different choices we offer fans here," he said.
 "We're not your typical ballpark that's heavy with burgers and hot dogs.
 We try to have different things for everyone to enjoy."

-Melissa Guz is a digital producer and content creator of First Coast Foodies.
-Be sure to check out her exclusive online First Coast Foodies videos posted on our Facebook and the First Coast News website on #foodiefriday.
+Melissa Guz is a digital content producer and content creator of First Coast Foodies.
+Be sure to check out her exclusive online First Coast Foodies videos posted on our Facebook and the First Coast News.
 Don't forget to also follow her on Twitter (@mguznews) and Instagram (@fcnfoodies).